hartex/nc-js-course/README.md

 # nc-js-course

-[Netcracker's](https://www.netcracker.com/) frontend development course JavaScript code examples and snippets.
+This repository contains code examples for [Netcracker's](https://www.netcracker.com/) [frontend development course](http://nn.edu-netcracker.com/).
 That part of the course consist of 12 lectures about JavaScript, front-end development and it's modern ecosystem.

-Course structure:
+## Course structure

 1. [Lecture #1](./lecture-1)
 Introduction to JavaScript and it's specifications, console logging, debugging in browser, "script" tag, script loading and parsing.